defold/doc/docs/en/manuals/introduction.md

 ---
-title = Introduction to Defold brief = A brief introduction that covers the core concepts of Defold and is intended to give an overview to the editor and the most important features.
+title: Introduction to Defold
+brief: A brief introduction that covers the core concepts of Defold and is intended to give an overview to the editor and the most important features.
 ---

 # Welcome to Defold